chaoge525/soafee_demo/documentation/validations.rst

 ensure that the system is ready to be validated.
-For example, the test suite expects that the Pods created from any previous execution of the integration tests have been deleted, in order to test that a new Deployment successfully initialises new Pods for orchestration.
+For example, the test suite expects that the Pods created from any previous execution of the integration tests have been deleted, in order to test that a new Deployment successfully initializes new Pods for orchestration.

 Therefore, if ``K3S_TEST_CLEAN_ENV`` is set to ``1`` (as is default), running the test suite will perform an environment clean before and after the suite